6 tips for securing IoT apps from risk | TechAhead

 • Users are not aware of security risks.

-• Homes and offices that are seeing an exponential increase in IoT devices that can be compromised are at the maximum risk of physical security as well as financial crimes.
+• Homes and offices that are seeing an exponential increase in IoT devices that can be compromised are at the maximum risk of physical security and financial crimes.

 • Hacked healthcare IoT devices can lead to loss of lives.

-• Smart vehicles can be hijacked remotely, without the need for hackers to be present physically.
+• Smart vehicles can be hijacked remotely without hackers needing to be physically present.

 Someone who is not part of the solution is part of the problem.
 Let us look at the solutions to these problems.